Homosexuality in Ancient and Medieval Russia

 How the story ended, and whether Fyodor was punished, is unknown.

-Foreign observers on “sodomy” in Muscovy
+Foreign Observers on “Sodomy” in Muscovy

-In 1551, the Italian historian Paolo Giovio published a series of books, Descriptions of Men Famous for Martial Valor.
-Relying on stories from Russian ambassadors and merchants, he described the Muscovite state in the time of Vasily III and mentioned same-sex relations among Russians, linking them to an “entrenched custom” and comparing them to “the manner of the Greeks”:
+One of the early accounts belongs to the Italian historian Paolo Giovio.
+In 1551 he published a series of books, Descriptions of Men Famous for Martial Valor, in which, relying on stories from Russian ambassadors and merchants, he described the Muscovite state in the time of Vasily III.
+In this context he also mentioned same-sex relations among Russians, linking them to an “entrenched custom” and comparing them to “the manner of the Greeks”:

 “…according to a custom long rooted among the Muscovites, it is permitted, in the manner of the Greeks, to love youths; for the noblest among them — and all ranks of the knightly estate — are accustomed to take into their service the children of respectable townsmen and instruct them in the military arts.”